 • If you still have a few un-melted bits of chocolate, put the bowl back over the simmering water, stirring gently and watching the thermometer constantly.

-• If you’re using the chocolate to dip a lot of truffles etc. which means the chocolate will be sitting off heat for a while it will naturally start to thicken as it cools.
+• If you’re using the chocolate to dip a lot of truffles etc. which means the chocolate will be sitting off the heat for a while it will naturally start to thicken as it cools.
 To keep it at an ideal viscosity for even coating, put the bowl over steam for 30sec – 1min every 10 – 15mins, just do not let the temperature go over the working temperature!

-• Having the chocolate in a warmed glass bowl and wrapped in hot kitchen towel can also help keep the chocolate at its working temperature for longer
+• Having the chocolate in a warmed glass bowl and wrapped in a hot kitchen towel can also help keep the chocolate at its working temperature for longer

 • It is also easier to keep the heat if you work with larger amounts of chocolate rather than small amounts.
 Any leftover chocolate can be kept to be used later and then re-tempered

 • Remember, don’t let any water get into your chocolate at any stage of the tempering process!

 • Unless you’ve been working with chocolate for a while and have developed a feel for the tempering process and can tell the chocolate’s temperature by touching it to your lower lip like a pro, it’s imperative that you use a thermometer to determine the temperature, as going a few degrees, either way, can ruin the temper.